-Dysthymia is a chronic type of depression in which a person's moods are regularly low.
-However, symptoms are not as severe as with major depression.
+Persistent depressive disorder is a chronic (ongoing) type of depression in which a person's moods are regularly low.
+But, symptoms are not as severe as with major depression.

-The exact cause of dysthymia is unknown.
+The exact cause of persistent depressive disorder (PDD) is unknown.
 It tends to run in families.
-Dysthymia occurs more often in women.
+PDD occurs more often in women.

-Dysthymia in the elderly is often associated with difficulty caring for oneself, isolation, or medical illness.
+Older people with PDD often have difficulty caring for themselves, isolation, or medical illness.

 Your health care provider will take a history of your mood and other mental health symptoms.
 The health care provider may also check your blood and urine to rule out medical causes of depression.

-Medications are often effective for dysthymia, though they sometimes do not work as well as they do for major depression, and may takelonger to work.
+Medicines are often effective for PDD, though they sometimes do not work as well as they do for major depression and they may take longer to work.

-Don’t stop taking your medicine on your own, even if you feel better or have side effects.
+Do not stop taking your medicine on your own, even if you feel better or have side effects.
 Always call your doctor first.

-When it is time to stop your medicine, you and your doctor will slowly reduce the dose instead of stopping suddenly.
+When it is time to stop your medicine, your doctor will instruct you on how to slowly reduce the dose instead of stopping suddenly.

-People with dysthymia may also be helped by some type of talk therapy.
+People with PDD may also be helped by some type of talk therapy.
 Talk therapy is a good place to talk about feelings and thoughts, and to learn ways to deal with them.
 Types of talk therapy include:

 Joining a support group for people who are having problems like yours can also help.
 Ask your therapist or health care provider to recommend a group.

-Dysthymia is a chronic condition that can last for years.
+PDD is a chronic condition that can last for years.
 Though many people completely recover, others continue to have some symptoms, even with treatment.

-Dysthymia also increases the risk for suicide.
+PDD also increases the risk of suicide.

 Call for an appointment with your health care provider if:

-Neurotic depression (dysthymia); Dysthymic disorder; Chronic depression; Depression - chronic
+PDD; Chronic depression; Depression - chronic

 Fava M, Cassano P. Mood disorders: major depressive disorder and dysthymic disorder.
-In: Stern TA, Rosenbaum JF, Fava M, Biederman J, Rauch SL, eds.
-Comprehensive Clinical Psychiatry.
+In: Stern TA, Rosenbaum JF, Fava M, et al., eds.
+Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 1st ed.
-Philadelphia, Pa: Mosby Elsevier; 2008:chap 29.
+Philadelphia, PA: Mosby Elsevier; 2008:chap 29.